WASdev/sample.batch.bonuspayout/ApplicationDetails.md

 The ItemReader stores values into the transient user data both in*open()* as well as in each *checkpointInfo()* invocation.
 The ChunkListener's *beforeChunk()*  executes the query, and sets the ResultSet into the transient user data.
 The ItemReader's *readItem()* then iterates through this chunk's ResultSet.

+# Change History

+## December 2014 beta

+* Refactored job from EJB built with WDT batch tooling to Maven WAR
+* Renamed application DB table to BONUSPAYOUT.ACCOUNT
+* Changed default for *dsJNDI* String to use a **java:comp/env** lookup with resource reference (and removed *useGlobalJNDI* parameter).
+This parameter value can be a global one or one of the supported, standard scopes such as **java:comp/env/**
+* Adjusted defaulting of *generateFileNameRoot* in **BonusPayoutUtils.java**